flpvsk/twitter-driven-development/README.md

 drum-buffer-rope) and pitfalls (local optimization, unplanned work) in managing work.

 ## Rules

-The game imitates work on complex tasks in a company.
+The game imitates multi-stage work in a company.
 Tasks go from one division to another.
 Each division has to perform certain kind of work (tweet a certain thing) to move the task forward.